 Director of Communications and Partnerships

-Anne Osborne is the Project Manager for the National Wheat Foundation.
-Anne started with the role in January, 2021.
+Anne Osborne is the Executive Director for the National Wheat Foundation.
+Anne started with the Foundation in January, 2021.
 Anne directs the National Wheat Yield Contest, leadership programs for NAWG and NWF and other education, research and outreach programs the Foundation is involved in.
 Prior to her position with NWF, Anne worked as a sales agronomist in ag retail and crop protection sales with DuPont as well as other positions with DuPont such as customer service and inside sales.
 Anne worked with all levels of the ag retail channel to promote and service products.
 She has served on several boards and task forces including North Dakota Corn Growers, National Corn Growers, North Dakota Ag in the Classroom and Advanced Crop Advisors Workshop Planning Committee.
 Anne went to Montana State University and has a bachelor’s degree in Agricultural Education, Extension option.

 Anne Osborne

-Anne Osborne is the Project Manager for the National Wheat Foundation.
-Anne started with the role in January, 2021.
+Anne Osborne is the Executive Director for the National Wheat Foundation.
+Anne started with the Foundation in January, 2021.
 Anne directs the National Wheat Yield Contest, leadership programs for NAWG and NWF and other education, research and outreach programs the Foundation is involved in.
 Prior to her position with NWF, Anne worked as a sales agronomist in ag retail and crop protection sales with DuPont as well as other positions with DuPont such as customer service and inside sales.
 Anne worked with all levels of the ag retail channel to promote and service products.
 She has served on several boards and task forces including North Dakota Corn Growers, National Corn Growers, North Dakota Ag in the Classroom and Advanced Crop Advisors Workshop Planning Committee.
 Anne went to Montana State University and has a bachelor’s degree in Agricultural Education, Extension option.

 Send Us a Message